dsohk/rancher-devsecops-workshop/docs/part-1.md

 For all inquisite people, you can also check the deployment and the pod creation for these application in your `devsecop` cluster.

-Toggle to your browser on Rancher UI.
+6) Toggle to your browser on Rancher UI.

 Click on `Cluster Explorer` for `devsecops` cluster.
-In the `Pods` section, you will be able to see the application container in thier respective namespaces
+In the `Pods` section, you will be able to see the application container in their respective namespaces

 Since the application are been deployed, you will see in sample output below you would find container are `container creation` or `initilization` stages.